 - Make the area inhospitable to insects, which can kill your plants and infiltrate buildings

-Use a trimmer to keep the lawn edges neat, so that the area looks both professional and fantastic.
+Use a trimmer to keep the lawn edges neatly so that the area looks both professional and fantastic.
 For other plants, monitor their growth, and remove seasonal plants when they are past their prime.
 Consider planting a variety of seasonal and perennial plants that bloom and ripen at different times, so your garden always looks fresh.

 For the Pros

 At some point, you will realize that you need to remove or change some part of the landscape.
 When this happens, you may need to call a professional.
-Land-clearing takes specialist equipment, especially for the tough jobs.
+Land-clearing takes special equipment, especially for the tough jobs.
 If you just want to add a raised bed garden on the side of the property with a retaining wall separating the garden from the lawn or walkways, you may be able to do it yourself.
 But, if you need to remove trees, you should find the right person to do it.
 Even pruning bushes takes expertise.
 After all, if you trim bushes or trees too much, they may die.
-Professional landscapers give you guidance to design, create and maintain your outdoor landscape, so that it is a joy for years to come.
+Professional landscapers give you guidance to design, create and maintain your outdoor landscape so that it is a joy for years to come.